h3x0x0/Glassdoor-Unlocked/README.md

 ## License

-This project is licensed under the GPL License.
+This project is licensed under the GPL-3.0 License.